okwama/motorgas-backend/README.md

 ## 📄 License

-This project is proprietary software for MotorGas operations.
+This project is proprietary software for MotorGas operations BUILD BY BENJAMIN OKWAMA CITLOGISTICS SYSTEMS.

 ## 🆘 Support